bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+A: Semantic html is code with meaning and describes what the developer was trying to accomplish with the code in terms of organization, purpose, or function.
+For example, an html document with header, section, or aside tags have more structure than a document with full div tags.
+The header could indicate an introduction to the main contents, sections are probably the meat of the document, and asides can be advertisement or sidebar.
+The div are all the same so you won't necessarily know what their contents are used for.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+A: Display: block will set content to a block structure where it will take up the entire line pushing everything else out.
+Height and width of content can be adjusted.
+Display: inline will set the content to an inline structure where the content(s) will play "nice" and align themselves next to each other on the same line.
+Width and height adjustments have no effect.
+The other difference is inline children can be nested inside a block parent but block children cannot be nested within an inline parent.

 3. What are the 4 areas of the box model?

+A: The four areas (going outward) are the content, padding, border, and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+A: Align properties in flexbox works on the cross axis which is perpendicular to the main axis.
+This is relative of course.

 5. Explain why git is valuable to a team of developers.

+A: Git is valuable tool for developers in terms of organization and version control.
+Developers can work on the same project files at the same time through branching without affecting each other's work.
+The individual work can be pushed for evaluation and merged to the main or master file if the changes match or fit the requirements of the project.
+When done across an entire staff or group of people, projects will be done much quicker and more safely without having to worry about possible deletions or missing files.
+Documents can also be reverted back to instances in time (if you commit or save regularly using the git tools) when you happen to make a major booboo.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.